navcoin/navcoin-org/content/notices/2018-12-17-navcoin-4-5-1-hard-fork.md

 The issue has been successfully patched and the unit tests have been updated to confirm the issue is resolved.

-NavCoin Core 4.5.1 contains a hard fork which explicitly rejects blocks from obsolete versions (4.5.0 and below) signalled by version bit 20.
-Upgrading to 4.5.1 will avoid the potential fork issue and ensure you remain on the same blockchain as the rest of the network.
+4.5.1 contains a hard fork which explicitly rejects blocks from obsolete versions (4.5.0 and below) signalled by version bit 20.
+Upgrading to 4.5.1 will avoid a potential network fork and ensure you remain on the same blockchain as the rest of the network.

 ### Update to 4.5.1 before Friday 21 December